26.5.17

 Hastings Street, The British Columbia Sugar Refining Co, and the mountains.

-East Hastings Street, The British Columbia Sugar Refining Co,
+East Hastings Street, The British Columbia Sugar Refining Co.

-my industrial neighborhood and the mountains.
+My industrial neighborhood and the mountains.

 Beauty & The Bike...
 Minaz